Limbic system-associated membrane protein

+Limbic system-associated membrane protein (shortened to LSAMP or LAMP) is a protein which in humans is encoded by the gene LSAMP.

+Structure

+LSAMP is a 64- to 68-kDa heavily glycosylated protein.

+Tissue distribution

+LSAMP is found in neurons, specifically it is distributed in cortical and subcortical regions of the limbic system.

+Subcellular distribution

-Limbic system-associated membrane protein (LAMP) 64- to 68-kDa heavily glycosylated protein found in neurons, specifically it is distributed in cortical and subcortical regions of the limbic system.
-LAMP protein is expressed on the surface of somata and proximal dendrites of neurons where it integrates via glycosyl-phosphatidyl-inositol (GPI) anchor.
-Despite the name, LAMP is not expressed only in the limbic-associated areas, but also less intensely in the midbrain and hindbrain regions.
+LSAMP protein is expressed on the surface of somata and proximal dendrites of neurons where it integrates via glycosyl-phosphatidyl-inositol (GPI) anchor.
+Despite the name, LSAMP is not expressed only in the limbic-associated areas, but also less intensely in the midbrain and hindbrain regions.